VikrantReddy/Traffic-management-and-simulation/Docs/TrafficLights.md

   - Round robin time
     - The time spent on waiting for the road's turn to recur.

-> The light may shhift when there are no vehicles are on a side</br>
+> The light may shhift when there are no vehicles are on a side and</br>
 > The time given to a side must be decided dynamically.

 #### Manipulation of the signals can only be done as long as it's ensured that all the roads get their turn and the average weighting period decreases.